prasadbidwai/javaSolutions/README.md

 # How to run:
 1. cd src
-2. Javac javaQuizApp.java
+2. javac javaQuizApp.java
-3. Java javaQuizApp
+3. java javaQuizApp